Robot formation control in nonlinear manifold using Koopman operator theory: Experiment and Discussion

 \subsubsection{On limitations}

-An objective of the current experiment is to identify its limitations and possible areas for improvement. \paragraph{Mobility} Due to its weight, the robot struggles to execute precise velocity movements in regions of the external potential where the curvature is greater.
-This under-performance would negatively impact both the visual algorithm for positioning correction and the velocity prediction algorithm.
-To improve the robot's mobility, reducing the overall weight and implementing PID control could be potential solutions. \paragraph{Communication delay} In the experiment presented in this paper, the leader robot waited for the follower robot to reach the desired position before moving for each given time step.
-As the scale of the formation increases, this waiting time would also increase. \paragraph{Visual system error} The visual system utilized in the experiment employs Pixy2 for image recognition.
-The sensitivity of Pixy2 directly impacts the accuracy of the visual algorithm.
-The experiment's visual algorithm requires a high level of sensitivity, which inevitably leads to image data reading errors due to flickering.
-For future work, alternative sensing methods could be considered.
+The objective of the current experiment encompasses the identification of limitations and potential areas for enhancement. \paragraph{Mobility of robot} The robot encounters challenges in executing precise movements within regions of the manifold characterized by higher curvature, primarily due to its weight.
+This limitation adversely affects prediction algorithm, as the presence of significant noise in past data could lead to unreliable predictions.
+To ameliorate this constraint, potential remedies involve weight reduction measures and the incorporation of PID control mechanisms to enhance the robot's mobility. \paragraph{Communication delay} In the context of the experiment outlined in this paper, the leader robot follows a strategy of waiting for the follower robot to attain the desired position before initiating movement at each time step.
+As the formation's scale increases, this waiting period would proportionally expand, potentially leading to communication delays. \paragraph{Visual system error} The experiment relies on the Pixy2 for image recognition within its visual system.
+The accuracy of the visual fine-tuning process is directly linked to the sensitivity of the Pixy2.
+The experiment's visual fine-tuning process demands a heightened sensitivity level, which consequently renders it susceptible to image data reading errors caused by flickering.
+As a future avenue of exploration, alternative sensing methods could be considered to mitigate this visual system error.